North Medford High School

 North Medford High School is a public high school in Medford, Oregon, United States.
-It is part of Medford School District, and its nickname is the Black Tornado.
+It is part of Medford School District.
+Its nickname is the Black Tornado.
 The school enrolls 1,750 students.

 History

 Originally the City of Medford had a single high school, Medford High School, constructed in the 1920s.
 In the 1960s, the school district expanded, constructing a new high school on the opposite side of the city.
 Rather than develop this into an independent school, the district kept Medford High School as the lone school, with students attending at the two different locations.
 The current campus of NMHS was the newly constructed "Medford Senior High School", with grades 11 and 12 attending while grades 9 and 10 went to Medford Mid High School, which later became South Medford High School (SMHS) and ultimately Central Medford High School.
 (SMHS has since moved into a new building).
 This was set in place to primarily to allow Medford to compete athletically with larger school districts such as Portland Public Schools of Portland.
-At this time the city would have been placed in smaller athletic (then 2A) divisions if the district would have been divided into two secondary schools.
+At this time the city would have been placed in smaller athletic (then 2A) divisions if the district had been divided into two secondary schools.

 During the 1960s and 70s, Medford commonly put forth many state championship athletic teams in the Oregon then 3A division.
 However, in 1986, Medford High School was finally split into the two current high schools.
 Both now house around 2,000 students, similar to the number of students Medford High School collectively held in the 1970s and 1980s.

 North Medford's current principal is Allen Barber.

 Campus development

-North Medford was built in 1967 and has been remodeled and has had additions added starting in 1973 through 1981 and again in 1992.
+North Medford was built in 1965.
+It has been remodeled and has had additions, starting in 1973 through 1981, and again in 1992.
 In 2007, the City of Medford passed a bond for district wide school renovations, including a complete renovation of North Medford with remodeled auditorium, administrative space, and a new library.
 The project was completed in early 2011.

-The school campus includes 226712 sqft of occupied building space with 64 classrooms, and is located on a large 61.1 acre campus, most of which is used for sports and recreation.
+The school campus includes 226712 sqft of occupied building space with 64 classrooms.
+It is located on a large 61.1 acre campus, most of which is used for sports and recreation.
 Both North and South Medford High School share a common football stadium, Spiegelberg Stadium.